 Here you can set up the message that you want viewers to se once they have successfully filled out a form.

 You have three options here as well:

 - Redirect to Third-Party Pages

 Only creating a form would do you no good, unless people are able to see or access it.

 But no need to worry, Embedding form on pages and post is incredibly easy.

 Follow the steps mentioned below:

-- From your WordPress admin area go to that particular page/post you want to add form too.
+- From your WordPress dashboard go to that particular page/post you want to add the form to.

 - Insert it on that page/post.